Neural-Model-Augmented Hybrid NMS-OSD Decoders for Near-ML in Short Block Codes: Experimental Results and Complexity Analysis

-Hereafter, we refer to the OSD method integrating the three distinct ingredients---namely, the DIA model, SWA model, and optimized decoding path---as DDS, and further denote DDS with parameter sets $(l_t,b_s,w_t,s_m)= (10^3,10^2,5,0.5)$ and $(10^4,10^2,5,0.5)$ as DDS1 and DDS2, respectively.
+Hereafter, we refer to the OSD method integrating the three distinct ingredients--namely, the DIA model, SWA model, and optimized decoding path--as DDS, and further denote DDS with parameter sets $(l_t,b_s,w_t,s_m)= (10^3,10^2,5,0.5)$ and $(10^4,10^2,5,0.5)$ as DDS1 and DDS2, respectively.

+For the half-rate LDPC (128,64) code, the two-way NMS \cite{ullah2011two}, denoted as TNMS, assigns two trainable weights to the min-term of each check depending on the message sign alteration in consecutive iterations.

-For the half-rate LDPC (128,64) code, results in Fig.~\ref{fer128_64_ldpc} show that the benchmarked NMS with $I_m=10$ lags behind NBP with $I_m=50$ by approximately 0.35 dB.
-The NBP performance is surprisingly exceeded by standard BP with $I_m=40$, which uses a layered decoding schedule instead of flooding, highlighting the limited benefit of adapting the BP trellis architecture into a neural network.
-NBP-D(10,4,4) \cite{buchberger21} takes a significant step toward the ML bound, achieving a 1.0 dB gain over NBP, albeit at the cost of advanced decimation techniques that compromise the parallelizable data flow of BP.
-At a FER of $10^{-3}$, the hybrid NMS and DDS1 scheme outperforms NBP-D(10,4,4) by 0.5 dB.
-An additional 0.25 dB gain is achieved when upgrading the DDS component from DDS1 to DDS2.
-MRB(4) \cite{baldi2016use}---which is essentially an order-4 OSD with over $6.7\times10^5$ TEPs in its search list---approaches within 0.1 dB of the simulated ML curve \cite{helmling19}.
-In comparison, DDS2 reduces the average number of TEPs from nearly 4500 to 600 as the SNR increases from 1.0 dB to 3.25 dB, despite a nominal decoding path length of $10^4$.
-Its performance nearly overlaps with the MRB(4) curve in the low-SNR region below 2.0 dB and exhibits only minor degradation at higher SNRs.
-For reference, the hybrid NMS with $I_m=10^2$ combined with a conventional OSD traversing an \uc{ALMLT} list of $2\times10^5$ \cite{baldi2016use} demonstrated similar performance to MRB(4); this curve was omitted from the figure to avoid clutter.
-We conclude that the proposed hybrid NMS and DDS scheme is more appealing than its counterparts in terms of the complexity required to approach ML performance.
+The simulation results in Fig.~\ref{ferber_ldpc_128_64_code} show that the benchmarked NMS with $I_m=10$ (denoted as NMS(10)) falls slightly behind TNMS(10), and about 0.3 dB behind TNMS(20), whose FER curve nearly overlaps with that of NBP with $I_m=50$.
+While the latter slightly lags behind layered BP decoding with $I_m=40$, this suggests that the marginal FER improvement achieved by the neuralized adaptation of BP can be easily offset by deliberately scheduling the message update order of BP.
+NBP-D(10,4,4) \cite{buchberger21} takes a significant step toward the ML bound, achieving a 1.0 dB gain over NBP, albeit at the cost of much higher complexity and advanced decimation techniques that compromise the parallelizable data flow of BP.
+At a FER of $10^{-3}$, the hybrid NMS-DDS1 scheme outperforms NBP-D(10,4,4) by 0.5 dB.
+An additional 0.25 dB gain is achieved when upgrading the DDS component from DDS1 to DDS2, or equivalently, when the decoding path length $l_t$ is extended from $10^3$ to $10^4$.
+Within 0.1 dB of the ML curve \cite{helmling19}, MRB(4) \cite{baldi2016use}--essentially an order-4 OSD--outperforms the NMS-DDS2 scheme by only 0.15 dB in the high-SNR region, while overlapping with it in the low-SNR region below 2.0 dB.

+However, compared with more than $6.7\times10^5$ TEPs in its decoding path for MRB(4), the $I_{at}$ of DDS2 drops sharply from approximately 4500 to 600 over the SNR range of 1.0-3.25 dB for all NMS decoding failures, despite a nominal $l_t=10^4$.
+For reference, the hybrid NMS with $I_m=10^2$ combined with a conventional OSD scanning an \uc{ALMLT} list \cite{baldi2016use}--omitted to avoid clutter in the figure--requires $l_t=2\times10^5$ to match MRB(4) in terms of FER performance.
+More importantly, in pursuing ML performance, much higher throughput is achieved for such NMS-OSD schemes due to the role of the NMS component decoder, which is well utilized in the proposed NMS-DDS scheme that simultaneously enjoys the evident reduction of $I_{at}$ in measuring OSD complexity.